ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ### Importing UIMA CAS XMI files into a workspace
 {: #wks_uimaweximport}

-To use the pre-annotated documents that you exported to train an annotator component, you must create a ZIP file that contains all of the files required to import the XMI files, and then import the ZIP file into a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
+To use the pre-annotated documents that you exported to train a model, you must create a ZIP file that contains all the files required to import the XMI files, and then import the ZIP file into a {{site.data.keyword.knowledgestudioshort}} workspace.

 #### Before you begin

-Before you import the ZIP file, ensure that the type system in your {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace includes the entity types that you mapped the UIMA types to.
+Before you import the ZIP file, ensure that the type system in your {{site.data.keyword.knowledgestudioshort}} workspace includes the entity types that you mapped the UIMA types to.

 > **Warning:** UIMA analysis engines allow annotations to span sentences.
-In {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} , annotations must exist within the boundaries of a single sentence.
+In {{site.data.keyword.knowledgestudioshort}}, annotations must exist within the boundaries of a single sentence.
 If the XMI files that you import include annotations that span sentences, those annotations do not appear in the Ground Truth Editor.

 #### Procedure

-To import pre-annotated documents into a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace:
+To import pre-annotated documents into a {{site.data.keyword.knowledgestudioshort}} workspace:

-1. Create a ZIP file that contains all of the files that are required by {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}}.
+1. Create a ZIP file that contains all of the files that are required by {{site.data.keyword.knowledgestudioshort}}.

     1. Select the folder that contains the XMI files, UIMA type system descriptor file, and `cas2di.tsv` file, or select all of the files in the folder.
     1. Create a ZIP file that includes all files.
 Make sure the `cas2di.tsv` and UIMA type system descriptor files are stored in the root directory of the ZIP file.
-These files cannot be stored in a subfolder within the ZIP file or {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} will not be able to read them, and nothing will be imported.
+These files cannot be stored in a subfolder within the ZIP file or {{site.data.keyword.knowledgestudioshort}} will not be able to read them, and nothing will be imported.

         In Windows, you can right-click and select **Send to** &gt; **Compressed (zipped) folder** .

-1. Import the ZIP file into a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace.
+1. Import the ZIP file into a {{site.data.keyword.knowledgestudioshort}} workspace.

-    1. Log in as a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} administrator or project manager, open the workspace that you want to add the documents to, and open the **Documents** page.
+    1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, open the workspace that you want to add the documents to, and open the **Documents** page.
     1. Click the icon to add documents to the corpus.
     1. Drag the ZIP file that you created or click to locate and select the file.
     1. Select the check box to indicate that the ZIP file contains UIMA CAS XMI files.
     1. Click **Import**.